Menu

 Is the online Lua compiler free?

-Yes.
-The Lua playground is completely free — no sign-up, no Lua interpreter to install, no luarocks setup.
-Open the page and run code.
+Yes, the Lua playground is free to use.
+No sign-up, no Lua interpreter to install, and no luarocks setup — open the page and run code.

 Do I need Lua or luarocks installed?